mrdrbrdr/wl-paste-anywhere/README.md

 **Multi-MIME Type Wayland Clipboard Utility**

 If you use Wayland and have ever tried to paste a screenshot into a terminal application (VS Code terminal, Claude Code, etc.) and nothing happens (or even worse, binary stuff) instead of what you expected, this tool is for you.

-Ie you can't paste it as an image in Discord AND as a file path in your terminal apps.
+I.e you can't paste it as an image in Discord AND as a file path in your terminal apps.
 You have to choose ONE format, which is annoying.

 For example, if i wanna debug complicated web development, i'd usually take a screenshot and show it to my LLM CLI.
-But when i take the damn picture, i cant just paste it in the terminal.
-I literally have to 1) take screenshot, manually save it, go to my file explorer, find the damn picture, copy it manually (bc ctrl+c doesnt cut it), and THEN paste it into the LLM CLI in the terminal.
+But when i take the picture, i cant just paste it in the terminal.
+I literally have to 1) take screenshot, 2) manually save it, 3) go to my file explorer, 4) find the damn thing, 5) copy it manually (bc ctrl+c doesnt cut it for some reason), and THEN 6) paste it into the LLM CLI in the terminal.
+So that i fixed.

 <img width="340" height="423" alt="image" src="https://github.com/user-attachments/assets/02c075e6-39a5-48a5-9c45-1be97225b426" />

 ## How It Works